ANDREWAHN-UK/MILESTONE-FOUR/TESTING.md

 Further testing was done with friends and family, and by submitting the code for peer review on slack, using fresh eyes to test the UX, most notably ease of navigation between pages, and visibility of text against coloured backgrounds.

-Results of this testing led to a **considerable** number of viewport adjustments, the majority of which was adjusting the behavious of the various containers, as discussed in 8.3.4.
+Results of this testing led to a **considerable** number of viewport adjustments, the majority of which was adjusting the behaviours of the various containers, as discussed in 8.3.4.